Ford Focus ST Insurance Rates

 Rates are averaged for all Ford Focus ST models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Ford Focus ST Insurance
+How to Find the Cheapest Ford Focus ST Insurance

-The next list is a summary of the car insurance concepts raised in the charts and tables above.
+The following list is a recap of the information covered in the charts and tables above.

-- Insureds who may need increased levels of liability coverage will pay around $510 per year to raise from a low limit to 250/500 limits
+- Insureds who require an increased level of liability coverage will pay around $510 annually to go from a minimum limit to the 250/500 level

 Rate Tables and Charts